yoshifumikusunoki/hierarchical-clustering/README.md

 * complete_linkage
 * average_linkage

-Next, we obtain a PGF/TikZ file of the dendrogram from the cophenetic matrix (`a_dir/cophenetic`).
+Next, we obtain a PGF/TikZ script of the dendrogram from the cophenetic matrix (`a_dir/cophenetic`).
 ```
 ruby coph_to_tikz.rb -c a_dir/cophenetic
 ```